Click here for FREE music lessons:Two Weeks Free Music Lessons

 Homeschool Math Dad

-Another resource I recently discovered is a Facebook group called Homeschool Math Dad.
+Another resource for teaching math I recently discovered is a Facebook group called Homeschool Math Dad.
 He has this page to help everyone with their math problems.
 The instructions to get help are rather simple: upload a photo of the problem that is giving you trouble.
 He’ll reply with a solution or a hint.
 I’ve also heard of apps that do the same thing, but we haven’t tried them yet.

 So, when you find yourself in the same position, try some of these things, and try not to think about next year’s math level.